A Life Saving Discovery is Born

 Early Insulin Patients

 A discovery was born.
-Diabetic clinics were established in the Toronto General Hospital and the Hospital for Sick Children.
+Diabetic clinics were established at the Christie Street Veterans Hospital, Toronto General Hospital and the Hospital for Sick Children.
 U of T’s Connaught Antitoxin Laboratories began ramping up insulin production and the University entered into an agreement with Eli Lilly & Co. to begin large-scale production—bringing insulin from bench to bedside with revolutionary results.

 A Nobel Prize in Medicine Followed